camptocamp/c2cgeoportal/doc/integrator/internationalization.rst

 Client
 ------

-Translations of the client interface are contained in two kinds of Javascript files stored in ``<package>/static/js/Proj/Lang/``:
+Translations of the browser interfaces (main viewer, edit interfaces and APIs) are included in two kinds of Javascript files stored in ``<package>/static/js/Proj/Lang/``:

 * ``<lang>.js`` is used to translate data-related strings such as layernames or attributenames (in interrogation results).
 It is based upon the OpenLayers